Galway: Road

 Four national primary roads serve the city: the M6 motorway running east–west (Athlone, Dublin), the M17 motorway running north from the M6 to Tuam, the N63, formerly the N17, connecting Galway with the Northwest (Tuam, Sligo, Donegal Town, Letterkenny and Derry), and the M18 motorway linking Galway to southern towns and cities Gort, Ennis, Shannon Town, Limerick and Cork joining up with The Wild Atlantic Way.
-In addition, there are plans for a semi-ring road of the city, the Galway City Ring Road, or Galway City Outer Bypass.
-There is also an Inner City Ring (Cuar Inmheánach) route that encircles the city centre, most of which is pedestrianised.
+In addition, there are plans for a semi-ring road of the city, the Galway City Ring Road.
+There is also an "Inner City Ring" (Cuar Inmheánach) route that encircles the city centre, most of which is pedestrianised.

 Galway is considered the gateway to Connemara and the Gaeltacht, including Mám, An Teach Dóite, Cor na Móna, Ros Muc, Bearna and An Cheathrú Rua.
 The N59 along the western shore of Lough Corrib and the R337 along the northern shore of Galway Bay both lead to this largely rural and highly scenic region.